 Through ICE, Kristi desires to provide young performers with professional training opportunities focused on proper technique, while providing small class size allowing individual instruction and the chance for each performer to shine.

-Catina Anderson has been an integral part of ICE Collaborative Arts since its start, having served as Music Director for Into the Woods, Jr. and Production Assistant for several summer camps.
+Catina Anderson has been an integral part of ICE Collaborative Arts since its start, having served as Music Director, Choreographer, and Assistant Director.
 She brings with her over 20 years of experience working with high school and youth performers as a visual designer and choreographer for color guard, show choir, and small vocal ensemble.
-Her visual ensembles have consistently ranked at the top of their competitive classes earning awards at local, regional and championship competitions.
 From 2007 - 2013 she ran a nationally known website for color guard coaches and from 2007 - 2010 she was the featured guard columnist for Halftime Magazine.
-In addition to her coaching experience, Catina holds degrees in Music (AAA - Voice) and Biology (B.S.), as well as a Masters in Education (Secondary Ed.).
+She sings professionally with the Clear Harmonies Carolers during the holiday season and with the Pickwick Singers and Bellanova community choruses throughout the year.
+Catina holds degrees in Music (AAA - Voice) and Biology (B.S.), as well as a Masters in Education (Secondary Ed.) and is currently finishing up requirements for an add-on endorsement in theatre education.

 She is passionate about creating a positive and encouraging environment for the growth of our actors at all levels of experience with a focus, on training not only for the specific music or dance performance required by each role but also building skills and technique that serve as a strong foundation.